splunk/public-o11y-docs/apm/workflows/create-workflow-rule.rst

 Rule behavior and limits
 ========================

-To reduce the likelihood of partial rule changes generating unexpected results, changes to rules are accumulated throughout a single computing session and applied all together when you click :strong:`Apply Changes`.
+To reduce the likelihood of partial rule changes generating unexpected results, changes to rules are accumulated throughout a single computing session and applied all together when you select :strong:`Apply Changes`.
 Change encompasses all of the following:

 - Creating rules